roehlerw/code-challenge-plugin/README.md

 Your solution will be evaluated on several dimensions:

 1. Accuracy: Your code should pass the tests as run by the host.
+Note that it's ok if some of the results show in red, as long as the final result is PASSED.
 2. Clarity: Your code should be easy to understand and read.
 It should also be easy to extend in the future, as plugin contracts evolve.
 3. Production readiness: Your code should provide sufficient logging information to support debugging production issues.